-If you’re changing jobs, have been displaced, or are retiring, one of the most important decisions you may face is how to handle the money you’ve worked hard to earn.
-Savings you’ve accumulated in your qualified employer-sponsored retirement plan (QRP), like a 401(k), 403(b), or governmental 457(b).
+If you have been displaced or are changing jobs or retiring, one of the most important decisions you may face is how to handle the savings you’ve accumulated in your qualified employer-sponsored retirement plan (QRP), such as a 401(k), 403(b), or governmental 457(b).

 - Roll over your assets into an Individual Retirement Account (IRA)